PIEKER/Pieker/dsl/README.md

 ### Values
 Values represent the heart of a _test-configuration_.
 A value can be used to define input, proxy, as well as output data.
-To allow broad possibilities of how a test can be specified PIEKER supports different ways of using values.
-The first and most obvious way is to set an atomic number or json directly into the DSL.
+To allow broad possibilities of how a test can be specified, PIEKER supports different ways of using values.
+The first and most obvious way is to set an atomic number or json directly in the DSL.
 However, values such as request json can be large and complex, leading to decreased readability of a test configuration.
 Further, a test may require random data.
-To address these issues PIEKER uses PIEKER functions.
+To address these issues PIEKER uses self implemented functions.

 #### Automatic Value Generation
 To create a unique test-setup using a single DSL file, PIEKER allows a limited amount of automatic value generation.